VallishaM/attendanceMarker/README.md

 Hope you like it.

 Suggestions are welcome.
-I am a second-year undergraduate student, your suggestions will help go a long way in my anticipated career.
+I am a second-year undergraduate student, your suggestions will help me in my anticipated career.

 Thank you for your time.